itslatikajoshi/lj-crud-app/README.md

 ## Step 2: Create Table

-With the database created, you now need to create a table within `crud_app` to hold the contact information.
+With the database created, you now need to create two tables within `crud_app`, one to hold the contact information and second table which will have login details.

-Execute the following SQL query to create the `contacts` table:
+Execute the following SQL query to create the `contacts` and `credentials` table:

 ```sql
 CREATE TABLE contacts (